rli99/undr_rover/README.txt

     --absthresh N

         Optional.
-Defaults to 2 read pairs.
+Defaults to 2 read-pairs.

-        Only keep variants which appear in at least this many read pairs for a given target region.
+        Only keep variants which appear in at least this many read-pairs for a given target region.

         See comments above about proportionthresh.